 Step 5: Sketch your product ideas

 I often push people to spend at least a whole day creating sketches with product ideas for their next collection.
-This is the time to really stretch yourself and get loads of your product ideas quickly on the table!
+This is the time to really stretch yourself and get loads of your product ideas on the table quickly!
 This is the time to come up with at least 50 product ideas and variations for your collection.
-Really push yourself and get out of your comfort zone.
+This is the time to push yourself and get out of your comfort zone.
 This is the time to be really creative.

 Creatives are known for always having lots of ideas.
-This is the time to really get going and dig deep – use your own knowledge and experience, and the practical research you have done already to come up with innovative ideas, relevant product ideas, and a story that connects your products into a collection.
+Get going and dig deep – use your own knowledge and experience, and the practical research you have done already to come up with innovative ideas, relevant product ideas, and a story that connects your products into a collection.
 Allow yourself to get into the ‘flow’ to come up with loads of ideas – some will be rubbish, some might be brilliant!
-The point is to get the ideas flowing.
+The point is to get the ideas going.

 In fact, I often suggest that creatives don’t just focus on developing one product collection but sketch out three completely different ranges.
 Again, this is to push yourself and to avoid the trap of focusing too much on just one idea.